Main Content

 Representative Matters

-• Advising a nonprofit limited liability company formed to reclaim a former quarry site to create a natural area on the revision of reclamation plans for the former aggregate mining operation, including obtaining an exemption from the Ohio Environmental Protection Agency to allow waste materials to be handled onsite.
-The exemption, obtained in 2022, and the revised reclamation plan were necessary for the project to proceed.
+• Advising the client, a nonprofit limited liability company in Ohio formed to reclaim a former quarry site to create a natural area for inclusion in the National Park, on the revision of reclamation plans for the former aggregate mining operation, including obtaining an exemption from the Ohio Environmental Protection Agency to allow waste materials to be handled onsite.
+Calfee is assisting in obtaining an exemption from certain Solid Waste laws and regulations from the Ohio EPA and obtaining approval of a revised reclamation plan from the Ohio Department of Natural Resources in order to create a natural area for inclusion in the National Park.
+(2024)

 Clean Air Act